Design and synthesis from hit to clinical candidate

 Lead optimization requires fine-tuning multiple parameters.
 MercachemSyncom has an excellent track record of progressing programs through to candidate selection.

 Our in-house SAR database solutions, coupled to DataWarrior and Schrödinger’s LiveDesign interfaces, allow us to effectively mine and analyze project data to efficiently design analogues and progress your lead series toward candidate selection.
-In many cases we integrate our parallel chemistry and purification infrastructure, generating arrays of analogs to rapidly build structure-activity and structure-property relationships, which we use to design the next generations of ligands.
+In many cases we integrate our parallel synthesis and purification infrastructure, generating arrays of analogs to rapidly build structure-activity and structure-property relationships, which we use to design the next generations of ligands.

 From bioisosteric replacements to interactive structure and ligand-based drug design, computational chemistry is an integral part of many of our medicinal chemistry projects.
 Our computational chemists have a solid background in synthetic chemistry and factor synthetic feasibility into their molecular design activities.